Light-induced nonlinear Edelstein effect under ferroaxial ordering: Formalism of the NLEE tensor

 \subsection{Relevant multipoles of the NLEE tensor}

 The decomposition in Eq.~\eqref{eq:deltaM_decomposition} with Eq.~\eqref{eq:deltaM_components} clarifies the correspondence between the NLEE tensor and relevant multipoles.
 First, we focus on the LPL-induced NLEE tensor in Eq.~\eqref{eq:LP_tensor}.
-Since the irradiating electric field in Eq.~\eqref{eq:LP_field} is a rank-2, TR-even polar tensor, the relevant multipoles are the even-parity rank-1, 2, 3 multipoles~\cite{yatsushiroMultipoleClassification1222021}; the rank-1 magnetic (M) or ET dipole $M_{1m}/G_{1m}$, the rank-2 electric (E) or magnetic toroidal (MT) quadrupole $Q_{2m}/T_{2m}$, and the rank-3 M or ET octupoles $M_{3m}/G_{3m}$.
+Since the irradiating electric field in Eq.~\eqref{eq:LP_field} is a rank-2, TR-even polar tensor, the relevant multipoles are the even-parity rank-1, 2, and 3 multipoles~\cite{yatsushiroMultipoleClassification1222021}; the rank-1 magnetic or ET dipole $M_{1m}/G_{1m}$, the rank-2 electric or MT quadrupole $Q_{2m}/T_{2m}$, and the rank-3 magnetic or ET octupoles $M_{3m}/G_{3m}$.
 For TR-symmetric systems, the detailed relationship between the LPL-induced NLEE tensor components and multipole degrees of freedom is given by

 Here, we have decomposed $\eta_{\mu;\nu\lambda}$ into the totally symmetric component $\eta^{\mathrm{S}}_{\mu;\nu\lambda}$, which is symmetric for the permutations of subscripts $(\mu,\nu,\lambda)$, and the asymmetric component $\eta^{\mathrm{A}}_{\mu;\nu\lambda}$~\cite{tsirkinSeparationHallOhmic2022}. $(G_{x},G_{y},G_{z})$ and $(G_{x}^{\prime},G_{y}^{\prime},G_{z}^{\prime})$ are the ET dipoles, $(Q_{u},Q_{v},Q_{yz},Q_{zx},Q_{xy})$ is the E quadrupole, and $(G_{xyz},G_{x}^{\alpha},G_{y}^{\alpha},G_{z}^{\alpha},G_{x}^{\beta},G_{y}^{\beta},G_{z}^{\beta})$ is the ET octupole.
 We note that the same relationship can be obtained for the current-induced NLEE tensor defined by the static limit